 Discover Daily Colonial Life

 With your spirits revived by some old-fashioned chocolate, head down to the Paul Revere House.
-The famous patriot’s old family dwelling is actually Boston’s oldest building, and it gives visitors a unique look into everyday life of colonial Americans!
-See the first floor hall, restored to its original appearance from its original 17th century owner, Robert Hall, and see the second story level furnished with goods from the period and items owned by the Revere family.
+The famous patriot’s old family dwelling is actually Boston’s oldest building, and it gives visitors a unique look into the everyday life of colonial Americans!
+See the first-floor hall, restored to its original appearance from its original 17th-century owner, Robert Hall, and see the second story level furnished with goods from the period and items owned by the Revere family.
 Guides are on hand to answer your questions about everyday life for a family like the Reveres.

 Attire Yourself like a Colonial American

 By now, you might be feeling like your modern clothing isn’t doing justice to the accessories of day-to-day colonial living.
-If don’t think your Red Sox cap is living up to its colonial potential, or if you’ve been scandalously bare-headed up to now, it’s time to stop by Salmagundi for Ladies and Gents, a five minute jaunt away from the Paul Revere House.
+If don’t think your Red Sox cap is living up to its colonial potential, or if you’ve been scandalously bare-headed up to now, it’s time to stop by Salmagundi for Ladies and Gents, a five-minute jaunt away from the Paul Revere House.
 Salmagundi has a dazzling array of hats for every occasion, and you’ll be able to find a modern-day take on the tricorns and bonnets of centuries past!
-Attentive staff are on hand to help you find the perfect fit and style for you from the (literally) thousands of hats on display.
+The attentive staff is on hand to help you find the perfect fit and style for you from the (literally) thousands of hats on display.